12 George Carlin Quotes to Live By

 Keep in mind, the news media are not independent; they are a sort of bulletin board and public relations firm for the ruling class – the people who run things.
 Those who decide what news you will or will not hear are paid by, and tolerated purely at the whim of, those who hold economic power.
 If the parent corporation doesn’t want you to know something, it wont be on the news.
 Period.

-While Donald Trump’s crying out “fake news!” is really his way of diminishing anything that media says that he doesn’t like, it does play on a sentiment that most of us feel and know exists, which is that media is biased.
-George Carlin breaks down exactly what drives that bias – money and power.
+While Donald Trump’s crying out “fake news!” is really his way of diminishing anything that the media says that he doesn’t like, it does play on a sentiment that most of us feel and know exists, which is that media is biased.
+George Carlin breaks down exactly what drives that bias – money, and power.
 There is an actual debate to be had about biases that exist in mainstream media and their responsibility to the public to deliver straightforward information.
 If only we elected officials in our country that communicated ideas in honest and effective ways as someone like George Carlin was infamous for…

 If you have selfish, ignorant citizens, you’re gonna get selfish, ignorant leaders.

-Along with this quote – “If you vote and elect dishonest, incompetent people into office who screw everything up, you are responsible for what they have done.” – I think it’s safe to say that despite his many critiques of American government as a whole, he did see some sort of value in democracy and voting.
+Along with this quote – “If you vote and elect dishonest, incompetent people into office who screw everything up, you are responsible for what they have done.” – I think it’s safe to say that despite his many critiques of the American government as a whole, he did see some sort of value in democracy and voting.
 And above all, those voted into office are an extension of the people they are elected to represent.
-For many of us, someone as ridiculous as a Donald Trump being voted into office didn’t surprise us because it simply confirms what we already know – that this country breeds ignorant, mindless people.
+For many of us, someone as ridiculous as Donald Trump being voted into office didn’t surprise us because it simply confirms what we already know – that this country breeds ignorant, mindless people.

 Governments don’t want a population capable of critical thinking, they want obedient workers, people just smart enough to run the machines and just dumb enough to passively accept their situation.
 You have no choice.
 You have owners.

 I once had an English professor in college tell our class that she believed the educational system was only really good for pumping out a subservient workforce.
 I remember it caught me off guard, as she is a prominent educator at a public college in New York City of all places.
 Years later, I saw this bit from George Carlin and it sent me back to that moment.
 With many of his bits, you have to step back to look at the bigger picture, analyze it as he does so well, and ask yourself – is this right?
 So many of us leave high school and college completely unprepared for the challenges that adulthood will present to us, and those challenges end up being the most important things we all face in our lives.
-And rarely are said things even mentioned in classrooms, such as the ability to critically think, self reflect and grow as a person.
+And rarely are said things even mentioned in classrooms, such as the ability to critically think, self-reflect, and grow as a person.
 But one thing we all know how to do is shut the hell up, do your job and make a paycheck.
 Hell, it’s the American way.

 I don’t think drugs are a problem; I think they’re a symptom.
 As long as Americans are empty, spiritually, emotionally, morally empty, they will need things like the drugs they choose to use.